Qiskit/qiskit/README.md

 ## Authors and Citation

-Qiskit Terra is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.
+Qiskit is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.
 If you use Qiskit, please cite as per the included [BibTeX file](CITATION.bib).

 ## Changelog and Release Notes